PatrickFarrelly/BlogCW/README.md

 ## Installation

 Follow the steps below to set up the project locally.
+However if you already have the code you may skip the step of cloning the repository and also setting up a virtual environment is entirely optional.

 ### Step 1: Clone the Repository